Samuel-Bie/helpdesk-notification-service/README.md

 ## Purpose

-The purpose of this service is to send notifications to the users.
+The purpose of this service is to send notifications to the users (simulation).

 All notifications will be processed by rabbitmq, all the setup necessary for this app will be on .env.example